moushumiseal/MoneyMate/README.md

 - Invalid amount values (negative or zero)
 - Insufficient funds
 - Invalid transaction types (e.g., transfers to self)

+The `UserController` handles viewing given user's balance and transaction history.

 Authorization is handled by the `authorize_wallet_access!` method, which ensures users can only operate on their own wallets.